Talyrius/TinyDPS/README.md

   * Damage dealt to absorbs is tracked.
   * Unlike damage, healing won't start a new fight.

+## Feedback
-## Bug Reports and Feature Requests ##
+### Bug Reports and Feature Requests
-  Please submit bug reports and feature requests using the [CurseForge ticket system](http://wow.curseforge.com/addons/tinydps/tickets/).
+  Please submit bug reports and feature requests using the [GitHub issue tracker](https://github.com/Talyrius/TinyDPS/issues).

-## Comments ##
+### Comments
-  You may leave comments at [WoWInterface](http://www.wowinterface.com/downloads/info16780.html#comments).
+  You may leave comments at [WoWInterface](https://www.wowinterface.com/downloads/info16780-TinyDPS.html#comments).